-First, approximately half the world's population (~4 billion out of ~8 billion people) are assessed as being currently subject to severe water scarcity for at least some part fo the year (medium confidence) due to climatic and non-climate factors (Box 4.1).
+First, approximately half the world's population (~4 billion out of 7.8 billion people) are assessed as being currently subject to severe water scarcity for at least one month per year (medium confidence) due to climatic and non-climate factors (Box 4.1).
 Water insecurity arises from many factors, both environmental and societal.
 Environmental factors include too little freshwater due to drought or pollution, and too much water, due to extreme precipitation and flooding, and are being affected by climate change.
-Societal factors include economic and governancerelated barriers to water access or protection from water-related damages.
-Currently, many people are experiencing climate change on a day-to-day basis through water-related impacts such as the increased frequency and intensity of heavy precipitation (high confidence) (Section 4.2.1.1, Seneviratne et al., 2021 ); accelerated melting of glaciers (high confidence) (Section 4.2.2, Douville et al., 2021); changes in frequency, magnitude and timing of floods (high confidence) (Section 4.2.4, Seneviratne et al., 2021 ); more frequent and severe droughts in some places (high confidence) (Section 4.2.5, Seneviratne et al., 2021); decline in groundwater storage and reduction in recharge (medium confidence) (Section 4.2.6, Douville et al., 2021) and water quality deterioration due to extreme events (medium confidence) (Section 4.2.7).
+Societal factors include economic and governance-related barriers to water access or protection from water-related damages.
+Currently, many people are experiencing climate change on a day to day basis through water-related impacts such as the increased frequency and intensity of heavy precipitation (high confidence) (4.2.1.1, WGI 11.4.2); accelerated melting of glaciers (high confidence) (4.2.2, WGI 8.3.1); changes in frequency, magnitude and timing of floods (high confidence) (4.2.4, WGI 11.5.2); more frequent and severe droughts in some places (high confidence) (4.2.5, WGI 11.6.2); decline in groundwater storage and reduction in recharge (medium confidence) (4.2.6, WGI 8.3.1) and water quality deterioration due to extreme events (medium confidence) (4.2.7).
 For example, since the 1970s, 44% of all disaster events have been flood-related (WMO, 2020).
 With the added stressor of climate change, globally, a larger fraction of land and population are projected to face increased water scarcity due to climate change.
-For example, at an approximately 2°C GWL, between 0.9 and 3.9 billion people are projected to be at increased exposure to water stress, depending on regional patterns of climate change and the socioeconomic scenarios considered (Koutroulis et al., 2019).
+For example, at approximately 2°C global warming level (GWL), between 0.9 and 3.9 billion people are projected to be at increased exposure to water stress, depending on regional patterns of climate change and the socio-economic scenarios considered (Koutroulis et al., 2019).